Polluxfly/APE_Project/README.md

 # 3. Main Page - Normal User
 1. Users are able to Logout from current page by clicking Logout Button. - (Go back to #2)
 2. Users are able to READ schedule table(data from publishedSchedule.json) & user list.
-3. If schedule has been published by Admin, users will able to see their names been highlighted on tables to help to locate which day/shift they are supposed to be working.
+3. If schedule has been published by Admin, users will able to see their names been highlighted on tables to help to locate which day/shift they are supposed to be working. - Indivisual time table
 4. Welcome label are able to show user`s name based on selection from Login Page.

 # 4. Main Page - Admin